anchtun1212/spring-security/README.md

 - When we want to load the user details based on our own tables, columns, custom logic, then we need to create a bean that implements `UserDetailsService` and overrides the method `loadUserByUsername`.

+- By default, spring security framework is going to stop all POST/PUT requests that are going to update the data inside the database or inside the back end.
+So all such requests will be blocked by default just to make sure to avoid the CSRF attack.

 # Tips

 - Please note that when you add `spring-boot-starter-security` in the `pom.xml`, spring will secure your application.